crateio/distutils2/docs/source/apiref.rst

    Set default values for all the options that this command supports.
-Note that these defaults may be overridden by other commands, by the setup script, by config files, or by the command-line.
+Note that these defaults may be overridden by other commands, by the setup script, by config files, or by the command line.
 Thus, this is not the place to code dependencies between options; generally, :meth:`initialize_options` implementations are just a bunch of ``self.foo = None`` assignments.